equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

 Ruby module / Rails concern.
 My advice is be pragmatic about it.
 Also don't prematurely extract Rails scopes to query objects.
 The day will come when it feels right.

+> I've avoided Query Objects that do `.joins` or `.includes` as they are
+> harder to explain, but that doesn't mean they don't exist.
+You can do
+> same things you would normally do with scopes.

 more sources: